-The Senate Rules Committee is not required to report on every proposed motion, but rather shall act at the request of the Senate President.
-If the Senate President forwards a motion to the Rules Committee, the Committee chair shall contact the sponsor(s) of the motion to discuss possible changes to the motion.
+The Senate Rules Committee is not required to report on every proposed motion, but rather shall act at the request of the Senate President or at the request of the motion sponsor(s).
+If a motion is forwarded to the Rules Committee, the Committee chair shall liaise with the sponsor(s) of the motion to discuss possible changes to the motion.
 The intent of the motion shall not be altered or changed by the Rules Committee.
-Any conflicts between the sponsor(s) and the Rules Committee in word usage, meaning, purpose or structure of the motion or resolution shall be remedied prior to its discussion in the Senate.
-The Rules Committee chair shall assure that the motion has an appropriate Fiscal Impact Statement (See Article 3.7.2.8).
-The Senate shall act only on the version of the motion that has been reviewed by the Senate Rules Committee.
+Any conflicts between the sponsor(s) and the Rules Committee in word usage, meaning, purpose or structure of the motion should be remedied prior to its discussion in the Senate.
+If, however, the Rules Committee and the sponsor(s) cannot agree upon proposed changes to the motion, then the Rules Committee shall report on unresolved issues to the Senate when the motion is introduced on the Senate floor.
+The Rules Committee chair shall ensure that the motion has an appropriate Fiscal Impact Statement (See Article 3.7.2.8).

-Senate Nominating Committee.
-The Senate Nominating Committee nominates individuals to various Senate and University Committees upon request by the Senate President.
-The Committees which are under the jurisdiction of the Senate Nominating Committee are internal Senate Committees, University Standing Committees, Senate members of Administrative Advisory Groups, Inter-institutional Faculty Senate, Senate ad hoc committees and other committees as requested by the Senate President or the President of the University.
-The Senate Nominating Committee shall also nominate candidates for President-Elect and Vice-President of the Senate.
-The Senate Nominating Committee shall consist of three (3) current Senators appointed by the incoming Senate President.
-The term of office is one year commencing when the Senate President assumes office.
+[Deleted].